-8 that, when common transmit-receive antennas are used and no more than half the available channels are accommodated on a single antenna, it is preferred that the channel frequencies be either odd or even numbered;
+9 that, when common transmit-receive antennas are used and no more than half the available channels are accommodated on a single antenna, it is preferred that the channel frequencies be either odd or even numbered;

-9 that, for international connections, the reference frequency should preferably be 11 701 MHz.
+10 that, for international connections, the reference frequency should preferably be 11 701 MHz.
 Other values may be used by agreement between the administrations concerned.

-Note 1 – In order to reduce the possibility of an unacceptable degradation in performance occurring, care should be exercised in using mixed channel arrangement in a radio-relay network.
-This would especially apply if small-capacity radio-relay links using the
+Note 1 – In order to reduce the possibility of an unacceptable degradation in performance occurring, care should be exercised in using mixed channel arrangement in a fixed wireless network.
+This would especially apply if small-capacity fixed wireless links using the

-channel arrangements described in § 3 and medium-capacity radio-relay links operating in accordance with the main channel arrangements described in § 1 and 2 are both present in close geographical proximity.
+channel arrangements described in § 3 and medium-capacity fixed wireless links operating in accordance with the main channel arrangements described in § 1 and 2 are both present in close geographical proximity.

 Note 2 – In using the band 14.47-14.5 GHz, it is necessary to take all practicable steps to protect spectral line observations of the radio astronomy service from harmful interference (see No. 5.149 of the Radio Regulations).